 (B) Clay films or iron coatings with moist values of 5 or less and moist chromas of 4 or more, organic coatings with moist values of 3 or less and moist chromas of 2 or more, or both occur on fracture surfaces of the saprolite to a depth of 60 inches.

 (c) For saprolite derived from granite or other deposits where clay films or iron coatings are not present, a soil absorption test and the degree of consolidation may be used to predict hydraulic conductivity of the saprolite.
 Agents may approve sites where conductivity is sufficiently high to ensure adequate drainage.
-Test methods must be acceptable to the department.
+Test methods must be acceptable to DEQ.

 (2) Construction Requirements.